Azure/azure-sdk-for-js/samples/frameworks/react/ts/README.md

 ## Running the sample

 Once the above created you'll want to ensure React has the necessary environment variables.
 To do this, copy `sample.env` as `.env` and provide the necessary environment variables to configure the application.
+You can get most values from the output tab of the deployment, and the client and tenant ID from the App registration step.
+Please note that environment variables should be upper case.
+For example: REACT_APP_TENANT_ID and REACT_APP_EVENT_HUBS_NAME.

 Install the various packages as well as the TypeScript compiler using: